-Trump says jobs data shows 'greatest comeback in American history'
+Trump touts job gains as 'greatest comeback in American history'

 He spoke after the Labor Department released its jobs report for May, which showed the jobless rate dropped to 13.3% from 14.7% in April, a surprise after economists predicted it would rise to close to 20%.
 Nonfarm payrolls rose by just over 2.5 million jobs after a record plunge of slightly under 20.7 million in April.

-However, many economists warn that it could take years for the U.S. economy to add back all of those lost jobs.
+However, many economists warn it could take years for the U.S. economy to regain all of those lost jobs.
+The nonpartisan Congressional Budget Office predicted in May that there will still be 10 million fewer people employed at the end of 2021 than there were at the beginning of this year.

 Trump has struggled to respond to the fallout from the outbreak of novel coronavirus, which led to nationwide lockdowns that put the economy into a virtual standstill and left about 40 million Americans without work.

-Trump has pressed state and local authorities to lift the business restrictions designed to slow the spread of the virus, which has killed here more than 108,000 Americans and infected more than 1.88 million since February.
+The Republican president has pressed state and local authorities to lift the business restrictions designed to slow the spread of the virus, which has killed here more than 108,000 Americans and infected more than 1.88 million since February.

-Trump said the U.S. economic recovery will accelerate as states hard hit by the pandemic, including New York and New Jersey, allow business to resume.
+He said the U.S. economic recovery will accelerate as states hard hit by the pandemic, including New York and New Jersey, allow business to resume.
 He said states like California that still have restrictions in place should follow the example of Florida and other states that have lifted them.

-The Republican president, who was criticized for initially downplaying the threat of the virus to the United States, said authorities should focus on protecting the elderly, who are more likely to die from the virus, while allowing younger people to return to work and school.
+Trump, who was criticized for initially downplaying the threat of the virus to the United States, said authorities should focus on protecting the elderly, who are more likely to die from the virus, while allowing younger people to return to work and school.

 The U.S. Congress has signed off on trillions of dollars in aid to lessen the economic blow from the pandemic, but Republicans and Democrats are at odds over whether additional stimulus is needed.